Integrate CI-driven scans

 Ensure the following requirements are met before proceeding with the integration:

-- Access to your CI/CD tool (Jenkins, GitLab CI/CD, Azure Pipelines, etc.)
+- Permission to create and configure pipeline jobs in your CI/CD tool (Jenkins, GitLab CI/CD, Azure Pipelines, CircleCI, etc.).
+Admin access is not required.

 - Invicti Platform account with API Security enabled